$151.15 $179.99 Buy It Now

 On the other hand, digital zoom enlarges the image by cropping and enlarging the existing pixels, which can lead to a decrease in image quality and resolution.
 This means that images taken with digital zoom may appear pixelated or blurry, especially when zoomed in to the maximum extent.

-See also Best wearable digital camera
+See also How to photograph wildlife with a digital camera

 In terms of performance, optical zoom is preferred for capturing high-quality images with clarity and detail, while digital zoom is more suitable for situations where a quick zoom is needed but image quality is less of a concern.